microsoftarchive/iot-journey/docs/04-a-few-quick-tips.md

 ## Design for change

 Design the system with the understanding that there will be change.
 A monolithic system with rigid expectations about the shape of flow of data is cheaper and easy to build, but prohibitively expensive to extend and maintain.
-Designing systeem for change is the topic of entire books; we can only emphasize its value here.
+Designing system for change is the topic of entire books; we can only emphasize its value here.
 - Separate concerns.
-This is the [same principe][separation-of-conerns] mentioned above.
+This is the [same principle][separation-of-conerns] mentioned above.
 It's a fundamental concept.
 - Design for failure.
 Failures can and will occur at all levels in system; from missing fields in data to missing services.
 See the [resiliency patterns][resiliency-patterns] in our _Cloud Design Patterns_.
 - Enable composition.
 Break down tasks into discrete units that can be reused and combined using patterns like [Pipes & Filters][pipes-and-filters].
-Consider patterns like [Event Sourcing][event-sourcing] that enable future unanticapted components to easy integrate into an existing system.
+Consider patterns like [Event Sourcing][event-sourcing] that enable future unanticipated components to easy integrate into an existing system.

 It is also worth exploring the communities and materials about ideas like [Event-driven Architecture][event-driven-architecture] and [Microservices][microservices].